Council-of-Ricks-2017/Presentations/heap_sort.md

 5. continue until heap is 1 item and we have sorted list(can sort descending or ascending)

 MaxHeapify() extra-pseudocode
-	compare current value at top with children and if children are larger swap with larger of children
+	-compare current value at top with children and if children are larger swap with larger of children

 example:
 1,2,3,4,5,6,7,8,9